privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 SD-JWT VC issuance is only supported by Yivi app version `7.9.0` and later and `irmago` version `0.19` and later.
 :::

+## Why it exists

 During the transition to become a Crypto Agile EUDI compliant wallet, it was decided that Yivi would first implemented the OpenID4VP protocol the SD-JWT VC credential format.

 Since OpenID4VP is only meant for disclosures, there would be no way to get SD-JWT VCs into the Yivi app.
 It was therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.

-This feature is opt-in and requires an issuer certificate.
+Enabling support is opt-in for existing Yivi issuers, and will be explained in detail in this article.

 :::warning
 SD-JWT VC and OpenID4VP support in Yivi are currently experimental.
 We don't recommend depending on it for now.